Looking to find out how long the effects of CBD will last? Keep reading below to find out more.

 On average, experts say the effects of most CBD doses last from 2-4 hours.
 Of course just because you don’t necessarily feel anything strongly doesn’t mean the cannabinoid isn’t working nor has it exited your system.
 The human body stores CBD just like any other substance, and it naturally depletes as it is expelled.

-This process is slow and CBD stores can be replenished through daily dose.
+This process is slow and CBD stores can be replenished through the daily CBD dosage.
 According to most MMJ doctors, CBD can take up to five days to exit the body entirely.
 Earlier it was discussed that body composition and CBD dose/potency influence how long it can take to feel the effects of CBD.
 This is also true for how long the body holds CBD.
-Research has shown that even at 500mg of CBD per day, all traces from testing where gone within seven days.
+Research has shown that even at 500mg of CBD per day, all traces from testing were gone within seven days.

 As for how long CBD takes to exit the human body, most experts site three to four days at maximum.
 It is reasonable however to assume that edibles like CBD gummies may take longer to process and exit due to digestive absorption.